top of page

 As part of our work on the volunteer Board of Directors for East Boston Main Streets, Arch House participates in the planning and execution of the neighborhood’s signature annual food festival, Taste of Eastie.

-Now in its 26th year, the event transforms The Tall Ship into a waterfront celebration of local flavor, featuring more than 30 East Boston restaurants and small businesses.
+Since the first ToE in the mid-1990s, the event now transforms The Tall Ship into a waterfront celebration of local flavor, featuring more than 30 East Boston restaurants and small businesses.
 Arch House has supported the festival for the past three years as a Silver Sponsor while actively shaping and delivering the event alongside community partners.

-A true banner night for the neighborhood, Taste of Eastie sells out each year, a testament to the strength, creativity, and pride of East Boston’s small business community.
+A true banner night for the neighborhood, Taste of Eastie sells out each year, a testament to the strength of East Boston’s small business community.

 "GENERATIONAL SPIRIT"